 The Racecourse Ground is significant for several reasons.
-Firstly, it was the stadium where Wales played its first international football match back in 1877.
-Since then the stadium is regularly used by the Football Association of Wales for international matches.
+Firstly, it was the stadium where Wales played their first international football match back in 1877.
+Since then, the Football Association of Wales has regularly used the stadium for international matches.

-In addition, various rugby tournaments also use this stadium.
+In addition to football games, various rugby tournaments also use the stadium.
 The Racecourse Ground is the 5th largest stadium in Wales and the largest in Northern Wales.

-But it’s the history of the place that is more significant than its size.
-It is not only the UK’s oldest football stadium but the world’s oldest football stadium!
+But the history of the place is more significant than its size.
+It is not only the UK’s oldest football stadium – it is the world’s oldest stadium!